parth-gr/go-ceph/docs/api-stability.md

 # API stability

 This library offers Go API bindings for ceph libraries and interfaces.
-In order to provide a stable exported API and also be able to get early feedback for early and possibly immature API designs, we maintain three levels of API
+In order to provide a stable exported API and at the same time be able to get early feedback for new and possibly immature API designs, we maintain three levels of API stablity:
-stablity:

 ## Stable